aryanranderiya/browser-automation/README.md

 # CrustData Browser Automation

-A powerful browser automation platform with a FastAPI backend and Next.js frontend for automating web interactions with natural language commands
+A powerful browser automation platform with a FastAPI backend and Next.js frontend for automating web interactions with natural language commands.

 ## Project Overview